What is hyponatraemia?

 How is hyponatraemia diagnosed?

-Once hyponatraemia is diagnosed, there is a need for other tests to identify causes of hyponatraemia.
+Hyponatraemia is usually picked up by a simple blood test.
+Once identified, there is a need for other tests to clarify the cause.
 These would be glucose, a cholesterol profile, cortisol and thyroid function tests.
-A very high glucose or cholesterol can make sodium levels appear low.
-Other specialised tests to establish the cause of low sodium may also be carried out, such as a serum and urine test for osmolality and to establish the amount of sodium being passed in the urine.
-Chest x-rays should be taken for patients showing symptoms of a cough and loss of weight to exclude lung cancer, as this is a common cause of syndrome of inappropriate secretion of anti-diuretic hormone.
+A very high glucose or cholesterol can falsely make sodium levels appear low.
+Other specialised tests to establish the cause of low sodium may also be carried out, such as a serum and urine test for osmolality (amount of chemicals dissolved in the liquid) and to establish the amount of sodium being passed in the urine.
+Chest x-rays should be taken for patients showing symptoms of a cough and loss of weight to exclude lung cancer, as this is a common cause of SIADH.

 How is hyponatraemia treated?